-- Review the compensation philosophy of each company.
+- What about compensation?
+Review the compensation philosophy of each company.
 If you’ll use the benefits and payroll systems of the acquiring company, you need to communicate that to your employees.

 - What is the performance evaluation and reward system?
 Do you need to do a skills inventory or audit of your current staff?

 - What should your team know about the other organization?
 Your employees should learn about the new company – its history, its culture and its processes.
 This could range from a cultural immersion program to a welcome breakfast sponsored by the acquiring company.
 Share the handbook of the new company with your employees and highlight items that may be different from how you typically do things.